 \section{Proof of Theorem 1}

 First of all, we need some reductions.
-It suffices to prove the theorem for one endpoint, say $(\frac{n+1}{2n}, \frac{n-3}{2n})$, because the other follows from duality.
-Furthermore, noting the gap condition $\frac{1}{r}-\frac{1}{s}=\frac{2}{n}$ on the exponents, we are able to reduce the theorem to the case where $z$ has unit length, $|z|=1$, after a simple rescaling argument.
-Finally, by continuity, the argument of which we will give at the end of the proof, we may assume that $\mathrm{Im}z\neq0$.
+It suffices to prove the theorem for one endpoint, say $\alpha(\frac{n+1}{2n}, \frac{n-3}{2n})$, because the other follows from duality.
+Furthermore, noting the gap condition $\frac{1}{p}-\frac{1}{q}=\frac{2}{n}$ on the exponents, we are able to reduce the theorem to the case where $z$ has unit length, $|z|=1$, after a simple rescaling argument.
+Finally, by continuity, we may assume that $\mathrm{Im}z\neq0$.

 This last reduction enables us to study $(-|\xi|^{2}+z)^{-1}$, whose inverse Fourier transform is the fundamental solution of the operator ``$\Delta+z$'' in our theorem.
 Therefore, our theorem is a consequence of the following estimate for a multiplier operator: This in turn, amounts to the inequality for a convolution operator The proof of the theorem then transforms to the study of the kernel of this convolution operator: $K(x)=\Big\{\frac{1}{-|\xi|^{2}+z}\Big\}^{\widecheck{\ }}(x)$.
-The expression for this kernel is actually already in literature, e.g. Gelfand-Shilov \cite{GF}, and by their work, where denotes the modified Bessel function.
-Along with the expression for $K(x)$, we will also need the following facts about the Bessel function, all of which are contained in \cite[P. 339]{KRS}.
+The expression for this kernel is actually already in literature, e.g. Gelfand-Shilov \cite{GF}: where denotes the modified Bessel function.
+Along with the expression for $K(x)$, we will also need the following facts about the Bessel function, all of which are contained in \cite[p.339]{KRS}.

 First, a change of variable $u = e^{t}$ in the expression \eqref{10} for $K_{\nu}(w)$ immediately yields for $|w|\leqslant1$ and $\mathrm{Re}(w)>0$, where the constant $C$ depends only on $\nu$.
-Second, applying the formula (see \cite[P. 19]{Erdelyi}) which is valid when $\mathrm{Re}\nu \geqslant 0$, we obtain the behavior of the Bessel function for large $|w|$: whenever $|w|\geqslant1$ and $\mathrm{Re}(w)>0$.
+Second, applying the formula (see \cite[p.19]{Erdelyi}) which is valid when $\mathrm{Re}\nu \geqslant 0$, we obtain the behavior of the Bessel function for large $|w|$: whenever $|w|\geqslant1$ and $\mathrm{Re}(w)>0$.
 Finally, formula \eqref{9} in fact tells us that for $\mathrm{Re}(w)>0$, where the function $a_{\nu}(w)$ enjoys the decaying property